Stallings graphs for quasi-convex subgroups: Applications to algorithmic problems

 Similarly, $H$ and $K$ are conjugated if and only if $H = K^g$ for some $g\in B_k$: we verify, for each $g$ of length at most $2\nu(k)$, and for each generator $x$ of $H$ (resp. $K$) whether $x^{g\inv}\in K$ (resp. $x^g\in H$).

-(2) As indicated in the proof of Proposition~\ref{prop: BP to double cosets}, the set $\calJ$ can be taken to be the set of infinite intersections of the form $K \cap H^x$, with $|x| \le 2\nu(k)$.
+We now turn to the intersection of conjugates problem.
+As indicated in the proof of Proposition~\ref{prop: BP to double cosets}, the set $\calJ$ can be taken to be the set of infinite intersections of the form $K \cap H^x$, with $|x| \le 2\nu(k)$.
 This can be computed by Propositions~\ref{rs} and~\ref{prop: decide finiteness}.